 In order to measure surge conditions, the maximum instantaneous peak value (unfiltered) is also recorded.
-It is important that the PPA5xx/15xx does not autorange while measuring surge - either set the range to manual or repeat the test several times with ranging set to up only.
+It is important that PPA3500 does not autorange while measuring surge - either set the range to manual or repeat the test several times with ranging set to up only.
 To reset the maximum, press TRIGGER.